LyondellBasell Industries N.V. (LYB) Reveals an Earnings Mystery

 Citigroup gave a rating of “ Neutral” to LYB, setting the target price at $64 in the report published on June 29th of the current year.

-During the last 5 trading sessions, LYB rose by +5.74%, which changed the moving average for the period of 200-days by -22.57% in comparison to the 20-day moving average, which settled at $68.90.
-In addition, LyondellBasell Industries N.V. saw -23.73% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LYB fell by -0.77%, which changed the moving average for the period of 200-days by -24.00% in comparison to the 20-day moving average, which settled at $69.03.
+In addition, LyondellBasell Industries N.V. saw -24.92% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading